rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 #### Manual Installation

-Almost the same as [the open source version](https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/install/), but you do not need to run hbbs/hbbr with any arguments.
-These can be set later in web console.
+Almost the same as [the open source version](https://rustdesk.com/docs/en/self-host/rustdesk-server-oss/install/), but please use the `Pro` version of the software.

-- `-k _` is set by default
-- `-r <server:host>` is not needed any more if the relay server runs on the same machine with hbbs, and you can set multiple relay servers in the web console

 #### Docker Installation